mathworks/Simscape-Wind-Turbine/README.txt

 5. The model Wind_Turbine_Flexible_Blades.mdl is not built to be attached to Wind_Turbine.mdl.
 It is proof of concept only.

-6. This version has been saved in R2015b
-   It will only run with R2012b and higher.
+6. This version will only run with R2012b and higher.
-   It uses SimMechanics Second Generation Technology features released in R2012b.
+   It uses Simscape Multibody features released in R2012b.

-Copyright 2015, MathWorks, Inc.
+Copyright 2016, MathWorks, Inc.